-The purpose of this report is to outline the feedback received following the community consultation undertaken for the draft Huntingdale Activity Centre Precinct Plan (the draft Plan) and consider adopting the Huntingdale Precinct Plan in accordance with the officer recommendations.
+The purpose of this report is to consider the feedback received following the two rounds of community consultation undertaken for the draft Huntingdale Activity Centre Precinct Plan (the draft Plan) and recommend adopting the Huntingdale Precinct Plan in accordance with the officer recommendations.

-The feedback (submissions) received and the Officers' response are summarised in Attachment 1 to this report.
+The feedback (submissions) received and the Officers' response to those submissions are summarised in Attachment 2 to this report.

-This report recommends that Council adopt the Huntingdale Precinct Plan in accordance with this report.
+This report recommends that Council adopt the Huntingdale Precinct Plan in accordance with some minor edits as outlined in this report.